News

 FAQs

-Yes, you can take both tests if you have different goals in mind, such as studying and working in healthcare.
+Yes, you can take both tests if you have different goals, such as studying and working in healthcare.

 Yes, OET is specifically designed for healthcare professionals.